This guide gives an indication of the main taxes and expenses applicable when buying, owning and selling a property in Cyprus.

-These refer to the expenses for properties which are part of a unified complex which entail common areas.
+These refer to the expenses for properties that are part of a unified complex that entails common areas.
 They are usually managed either directly by the residents themselves (by the Management Committee of the complex) or are delegated to property management companies who specifically deal with the upkeeping of the complex.
 The cost for communal expenses varies widely depending on location, size of property, and the communal area management company.

 Usually, property owners insure their properties.
 For persons owning properties in a building complex or project, it is wise to check with the Communal Management Committee of the project first to see what kind of insurance they have and what it covers.
 Cost for insurance varies depending on size and condition of the property, and of course the insurance company one chooses.